 Having your eyes dilated during an eye exam may seem like a nuisance.
 But when you consider the benefits of a dilated eye exam, the temporary blurred vision and sensitivity to light that typically follow are definitely worth it.

-What Are Dilated Eye Exams?
+Why Are Pupild Dilated During an Eye Exams?

 At some point during a comprehensive eye exam, your optometrist will shine a bright light into your eyes to examine the back of your eye, called the retina.
 The problem is that bright light causes the size of the pupil’s opening to shrink, which makes it hard for the optometrist to see a large portion of the retina.